 - Avoid topics that set off fireworks on either side.

-- If you have children, you and your spouse have the final word, and the in-laws are not to override them.
+- If you have children, you and your spouse have the final word with discipline and permission, and the in-laws are not to override them.
 This is where you need to be firm because you are ultimately responsible for your children.

 Maintain a Sense of Humor